forthfora/five-pebbles-bad-apple/README.md

 # Install
 - Download and install BOI / BepInEx: https://rainworldmodding.miraheze.org/wiki/BOI#Installation
 - Download the most recent .dll from the releases page and place it in the /Rain World/Mods folder!
-- Alternatively, just drop the mod into the BOI interface
+- Alternatively, just drop the .dll into the BOI interface
 - Don't forget to enable the mod through BOI first!

 Dependencies: